 LGBTQ Resource Library

-The LGBT Campus Center Library is part of the UW Libraries system.
+The Gender and Sexuality Campus Center Library is part of the UW Libraries system.
 Browse the library in the Center or online and use your WiscCard to check out books and DVDs about LGBTQ identity, life, and health.
 You’ll find:

 - Queer fiction, biography, memoir, and graphic novels